vespa-engine/documentation/en/searching-multi-valued-fields.md

 The `elementSimilarity(tags)` ranking feature is very flexible and even allow us to override the [calculation and output new features](reference/rank-feature-configuration.html#elementSimilarity).

-In this example we produce two new ranking feature
+In this example we defined two new ranking feature

 - `elementSimilarity(tags).sumWeight` which uses the sum of matching elements using field completeness x weight.
 - `elementSimilarity(tags).maxWeight` which uses the max over the matching elements using field completeness x weight.
 <pre data-test="file" data-path="my-app/schemas/photo.sd">
 schema photo {